Introduction

 02 vscode python extension

-• In the bottom right corner of the editor, you should be able to select the Python interpreter that you would like to use during development.
-After Step 4 of Tutorial 1, you will have the my_python_env environment available in the list of Python interpreters.
-By selecting the environment, you will be able to make full use of autocompletion.
+• In the bottom right corner of the editor select the Python interpreter that you want to use during development.
+After Step 4 of Tutorial 1, you will have the environment available.
+If you want to start with the default environment you can execute:

 02 select python interpreter